mamokarz/getting-started/DCF_Demo.md

 ## Safe package update

-One of the advantages to use DCF is the safe package update mechanism.
-It allows developers and administrators to test new packages on the devices before switch to this package, and rollback for the old package, if it is necessary.
-The tutorial [How to safe update a DCF package](DCF_Safe_Update.md) will take you through this process, using 2 versions of the key_vault package created on this tutorial.
+One of the advantages of using DCF is the safe package update mechanism.
+It allows developers and administrators to test new packages on the devices before officially switching, It also supports rollback to the old package if necessary.
+The tutorial [How to safe update a DCF package](DCF_Safe_Update.md) will take you through this process using 2 versions of the key_vault package created in this tutorial.

 ## Creating Your Own Package